Oxalate In Legumes

 The oxalate content can vary significantly among different legumes.
 For example, some legumes such as black-eyed peas and lentils have relatively lower oxalate levels compared to other legumes like soybeans and kidney beans.
 By being aware of the oxalate levels in different legumes, individuals can make informed choices about which legumes to include in their meals based on their specific dietary needs and health conditions.

-See also Oxalate Studies
+See also Oxalate And Joint Health

 Phytate-Oxalate Interaction